 - Local flights

 Discover the highlights of Andalusia by boat

-This new holiday in Andalusia combines a relaxing seven-night stay at the locally rated 4-star Sherry Park Hotel (4Q) in Jerez with leisurely boat trips through the UNESCO World Heritage site of Doñana, past vibrant Seville and to the coastal town of Rota.
+This memorable holiday in Andalusia combines a relaxing seven-night stay at the 4-star Sherry Park Hotel (4Q) in Jerez with leisurely boat trips through the UNESCO World Heritage site of Doñana, past vibrant Seville and to the coastal town of Rota.
 You’ll also enjoy included guided tours of Jerez and historic Cadiz.
 When you’re not admiring the scenery from the water or soaking up the Spanish atmosphere in some of the country’s most fascinating cities, you’ll have time at leisure to explore as you wish.

 7 nights in one hotel